Region overview

 8 schools

-The Essex (CSSE) route shapes much of the local admissions picture.
+The Essex (CSSE) route sets the local test pattern.

 Southend-on-Sea